Table of Contents:

 How do Bitcoin tumblers work?

-Crypto mixers, also known as Bitcoin tumblers (even tho they can support a wide variety of crypto assets, including ERC-20 tokens), allow users to transact with their cryptocurrencies privately.
+Crypto mixers, also known as Bitcoin tumblers (even though they can support a wide variety of crypto assets, including ERC-20 tokens), allow users to transact with their cryptocurrencies privately.
+This type of service is referred to by a variety of names, including crypto mixer, Bitcoin tumbler, crypto tumbler, cryptocurrency tumbler, and so on.
 They work by pooling together funds from different sources and then allowing users to withdraw from the pool to a destination address of their choice.
 Since the funds are lumped together and then distributed at random times, examining the trails behind exact coins and their new destinations becomes particularly hard, helping users gain privacy.

 The dynamics of crypto mixers can be explained through an analogy: If you take ten $100 notes from ten people and put them all together in a bag, it is unlikely that each person will have the same note they put in if you ask them to retrieve their notes.
 If you then play around with factors such as the order of retrieval, where notes are delivered, in what order and at what times, it becomes even more difficult to track the transaction trail of an exact note.